 text(5, 5, expression(f(x;k) = x^k) )

-You’ll need to paste
+You’ll need to paste the semi-colon in:

 plot(1:10, 1:10, xlab="", ylab="", type="n")